nick-uk/Terraform-IaC-Kafka/README.md

 ## IaC Kafka deployment on AWS/EC2 for development tests.

-**DO NOT** use this repository for production deployments.
+**DO NOT** use this repository for production deployments, is not using any auto scaling groups.
 For production better use confluent kafka or something similar.
 ### What is this repository for?

 * This respository contains Terraform code and gives access to scripts to deploy a minimal Kafka on AWS for development testing.